 Scottish Opera is Scotland’s national opera company and the largest performing arts organisation in Scotland.
-It was founded by Alexander Gibson and was inaugurated with a production of Madama Butterfly at the King’s Theatre in Glasgow.
+The Company was founded by Alexander Gibson in 1962 and was inaugurated with a production of Madama Butterfly at the King’s Theatre in Glasgow.
 In 1974 Scottish Opera purchased the Theatre Royal Glasgow, which reopened in 1975 as Scotland’s first national opera house.
 The Orchestra of Scottish Opera was founded in 1980.

-Notable achievements include the world premiere of James MacMillan’s Ines de Castro at the 1996 Edinburgh International Festival and complete Ring cycles at the 2003 Edinburgh International Festival, which won the 2004 South Bank Show Award for Best Opera Production.
-Recent commissions include Five:15 Operas Made in Scotland, part of a five-year research and development project to find the next generation of opera-makers, composers and librettists.
+Notable points in the Company’s history include commissioning James MacMillan’s Inés de Castro for the 1996 Edinburgh International Festival and performing the complete Ring cycle at the 2003 Edinburgh International Festival, which won the 2004 South Bank Show Award for Best Opera Production.
+More recent commissions include Five:15 - Operas Made in Scotland, part of a five-year research and development project to find the next generation of opera-makers, composers and librettists.

 Scottish Opera’s income is derived from public subsidy, box office and private and commercial support.
 It is funded by the Scottish Government.

 Scottish Opera is based in Glasgow, at two main locations.